vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 * Pushing package bundles to a registry
 * Creating PRs to update the TCE package repository

-To find package owners, see [CODEOWNERS](/CODEOWNERS).

 ### Package Repository Ownership

-The community edition package repository is owned by the TCE team.
-The TCE team is responsible for:
+The package repository is owned by the Tanzu Community Edition team.
+The team is responsible for:

-* Merging PRs requesting an update to the community edition package repository
+* Merging PRs to the Tanzu Community Edition package repository
-* Pushing the community edition package repository to a registry
+* Pushing the Tanzu Community Edition package repository to a registry

 ## Packages